quangbinh113/Adversarial_Attack/README.md

 ## 2. Adversarial Attack

 The 'AdversarialAttack' folder contains code related to adversarial attacks on deep learning models, particularly face detection models.
-Various attack techniques like FGSM, PGD, and CW are implemented to generate adversarial examples for the face detection model.
+Various attack techniques like FGSM,  Adding noise to the face after face detection are implemented to generate adversarial examples for the face detection model.

 ### Usage
 - Detailed usage instructions and setup guide can be found in the 'AdversarialAttack' folder.